-This blog describes How the Serological Survey Conducted amongst Slums & Non Slums in a densely populated city like Mumbai will help to understand our immunity level against COVID-19
+This blog describes How the Mumbai Sero Survey was Conducted amongst Slums & Non-Slums in a densely populated city like Mumbai.
+Furthermore, this will help to understand our immunity level against COVID-19.

-Seroprevalence study is conducted to analyze the impact of a disease, its mortality and herd immunity based on gender differences by conducting a serology test – the diagnostic test that identifies how a type of person produces antibodies and antigens against an illness like coronavirus disease.
-This shows how immune their system is against the virus.
+A seroprevalence study analyzes the impact of a disease, its mortality, and herd immunity based on gender differences.
+A serology test does this.
+The diagnostic test identifies how a type of person produces antibodies and antigens against an illness like coronavirus disease.
+Therefore, this shows how immune their system is against the virus.

-While antibody test for COVID-19 depicts the number of people that were exposed to coronavirus earlier but were asymptomatic to the disease, antigen test for COVID-19 indicates how many of them are currently active cases.
-Learning about both these numbers considering asymptomatic & symptomatic count helps researchers derive the criticality of the virus in a type of individual.
+While antibody test for COVID-19 depicts the number of people exposed to coronavirus earlier but asymptomatic to the disease, antigen test for COVID-19 indicates how many of them are currently active cases.
+Learning about both these numbers considering asymptomatic & symptomatic counts helps researchers derive the criticality of the virus in a type of individual.
 Thus, helping them understand a person’s immunity against the virus.
-These results become extremely important for health experts and the government to learn, understand and tackle the situation for the given population.
+These results become extremely important for health experts.
+Hence, the government learns, understands and tackles the situation for the given population.

-In July, BMC officials initiated a sero survey, first of its kind in 3 wards of Mumbai (Matunga (FN ward), Chembur (MW ward) and Dahisar (RN ward)) screening over 8,000 residents of Central Mumbai, targeting slum (high density of population) & non-slum (low density of population) both.
+In July, BMC officials initiated survey in 3 wards of Mumbai: Matunga (FN ward), Chembur (MW ward), Dahisar (RN ward).
+Screened over 8,000 residents of Central Mumbai, targeting slum (high density of population) & non-slum (low density of population) both.
 This was the largest survey study for Dharavi residents, conducted by BMC, TIFR & NITI Aayog.
-LiveHealth & Thyrocare contributed as the operational partner in the survey to digitize the entire screening workflow for the survey.
+CrelioHealth & Thyrocare contributed as the operational partner in the sero survey to digitize the entire screening workflow for the survey.

-It is also being conducted in different parts of India like Bengaluru, Delhi, etc. as a necessary step to screen SARS CoV-2 in order to study the rate of spread and the likelihood to control/contain the virus within the population.
+Different parts of India like Bengaluru, Delhi, etc. are conducting it as a necessary step to screen SARS-CoV-2.
+This shows the rate of spread and the likelihood to contain the virus within the population.

-For 18 consecutive days, over 40+ phlebotomists accompanied by BMC officials went door to door to collect samples and capture household survey details, on the mobile app (powered by LiveHealth).
-The technology enabled phlebotomists to digitally capture household details and take samples on pre-barcoded tubes by Thyrocare; scaling the rate of entire operation.
-Batches of samples for high population density areas, i.e. slums & low population density areas (i.e. non-slums) were created separately to specifically study herd immunity in each of them.
+For 18 consecutive days, over 40+ phlebotomists accompanied by BMC officials went door to door to collect samples and capture household survey details, on the mobile app (powered by CrelioHealth).
+The technology enabled phlebotomists to digitally capture household details and take samples on pre-barcoded tubes by Thyrocare; scaling the rate of the entire operation.
+Batches of samples for high population density areas, i.e. slums & low population density areas (i.e. non-slums) separated to specifically study herd immunity in each of them.

-Collected samples were taken to the Kasturba (Nair) Hospital, Mumbai to test COVID-19 antibodies.
-The centre utilized LiveHealth Lab Automation Software Interfaces to process samples everyday.
-The automated testing facility enabled error-free testing of more than 500 samples daily.
-Soon after testing, printed reports were circulated to slums & digital reports were emailed to non-slums participants.
+Kasturba (Nair) Hospital, Mumbai tested the Collected samples for COVID-19 antibodies.
+The center utilized CrelioHealth Lab Automation Software Interfaces to process samples every day.
+Moreover, the automated testing facility enabled error-free testing of more than 500 samples daily.
+Reports printed soon after testing and were circulated to slums & digital reports were emailed to non-slums participants.

-Utilizing digitization right from capturing survey questionnaires to sample collection with barcodes, automated testing to report delivery; highly maintained the quality and accuracy of information throughout the process.
-Despite the geographical distance between each centre and lockdown limitations, the dedicated contributors & latest tech support enabled faster testing with error-free reports at scale.
+Utilizing digitization right from capturing sero survey questionnaires to sample collection with barcodes.
+Automated testing to report delivery; highly maintained the quality and accuracy of the information throughout the process.
+Despite the geographical distance between each center and lockdown limitations, the dedicated contributors & latest tech support enabled faster testing with error-free reports at scale.

 Results & Impact